Eesho: Marketing

 The first look motion poster of the film was released by Mammootty through his official Facebook account on 15 May 2021.
 Later on 5 August 2021 second look poster of the movie was released.
 The teaser of the movie was released on 3 April 2022.

 Release

 The film will have a direct direct-to-video release through the SonyLIV OTT platform on 5 October 2022.
+The satellite rights of the film is acquired by Amrita TV and will premiere on the occasion of Onam.

-Controversy
+Controversies

 The film was briefly embroiled in controversy over its title which is the Malayalam name of Jesus.
 The Kerala High Court eventually dismissed the plea to stay the release of the film.